| | | |

 • Roasted Vegetables – Potatoes, carrots, or bell peppers for color and bright flavor.

-• Store biscuits in a food storage bag at room temperature for up to 2 days.
-For longer storage, keep them in the fridge for up to 1 week, or freeze them for up to 2 months.
+Store biscuits: Keep at room temperature in a food storage bag for up to 2 days.
+For longer storage, refrigerate for up to 1 week or freeze for up to 2 months.

-• Refrigerate leftover sausage gravy in an airtight container within 2 hours and consume it within 3 days.
+Store gravy: Refrigerate leftover sausage gravy in an airtight container for up to 3 days.

 Southern Biscuits and Gravy